ironmansoftware/poshtools-docs/changelog/powershell-pro-tools-module.md

 # PowerShell Pro Tools Module

+## 2022.1.0 - 1-11-2022

+- Fixed an issue where PowerShell 7 executables would not have file properties

 ## 2021.12.3 - 12-27-2021

 - Fixed an issue where packaging a PowerShell 7.2 or later executable could result in a failure to build